The MCR Committee is made up of 27 members in total, with four executive positions and 23 supporting members.

 The role of Secretary comprises several distinct functions, each relating to the administration and management of the MCR.
 The Secretary is in charge of official communications with the MCR, recording and distributing minutes of meetings, dealing with requests for Associate and Honourary membership, and organising photography at MCR events, in particular the annual photograph in Trinity Term.

-The current Treasurer is Joshua Smith.
+The current Secretary is Joshua Smith.

 The Treasurer is responsible for setting the MCR budget and ensuring that there is an accurate record of all MCR expenditure.
 The Treasurer reports to the MCR Committee about the MCR finances, and also reports once a year to the MCR at the Annual General Meeting.
 Subscriptions to magazines, newspapers and the television are also handled by the Treasurer.

-The current Treasurer is Peter Carr.
+The current Treasurer is Edward O’Brien.

 The Social Secretaries are responsible for the planning, organisation and coordination of the MCR social calendar.
 This role requires creativity, energy, and an ability to organise people.
 While it can be hard work, it is also easily the committee position that is the most fun and allows you to make friends with the most people.
 Anyone who has an idea for an event they think the MCR should be involved in should contact the Social Secretaries to make it happen!